joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5808611/2024/10/01/edmonton-oilers-camp-question-marks/

 **Odegaard left out of Norway squad for October fixtures**\
-`Arsenal midfielder Martin Odegaard has been left out of the Norway squad for their Nations League fixtures later this month.`\
+`Follow live coverage of Arsenal vs PSG in the Champions League today Arsenal midfielder Martin Odegaard has been left out of the Norway squad for their Nations League fixtures later this month.`\
 https://nytimes.com/athletic/5808827/2024/10/01/martin-odegaard-injury-latest-norway-arsenal/

 **The Pulse: Jared Goff's perfect game**\